jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 #### Quick example

-Let's imagine a component which output changes depending on the type of device.
+Let's imagine a component which output changes depending on the device.

 ```js
 import { Component } from 'react';